 - Compulsive gambling

 - Pregnancy (some impairments that are related to pregnancies may qualify.
 For more information see Pregnancy Discrimination)

 Major life activities

-Major life activities include the operation of any major bodily function, like functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive (procreation) functions, among others.
+Major life activities include the operation of any major bodily function.
+For example, things that affect the immune system, bowels, bladder, digestive, endocrine, reproductive functions, etc.

 The following are not major life activities:

 The impairment has to have more than just a small effect on major life activities.
 It has to keep you from doing these activities substantially.
 However, the ADA defines ‘substantially limits’ in a broad way that covers as many people as possible.